Illustrator: Bob Kebic

 Final Analysis of Stay Through the Night

-And best of all, this drunken confession of love from the stoic, brutish hero really got to me…
+Stay Through The Night was a fun little read from start to finish.
+What I enjoyed best of all, was this drunken confession of love from the stoic, brutish hero.
+It really got to me…

 “‘You’re warm and soft and rounded,’ he murmured.
 Again his speech was a little slurred and she wondered if he were lightheaded.
 ‘I’ve been looking for someone like you for a long time, a long, long time…’ He broke off and stiffened.